Westlake-DL/DL-Course-2024/README.md

 ## Course Work

 - **Weekly Homeworks** (20%)
-  - There are ten weekly homework assignments, each worth 2%.
-The answers of all assignments will be provided at the end of the term.
+  - There are 10 weekly homework assignments (each worth 2%) and `hw11` is optional.
+All answers will be provided at the end of the term.

 - **Project Proposal** (30%)
   - You need to make a project proposal. **You are encouraged to start early**!